cedev-1/cultpedia/README.md

 Knowledge game distributed server.

-Cultpedia is a repository of standardized, multilingual questions for educational platforms.
+Cultpedia is a repository of standardized, multilingual questions, and countries data for educational platforms.
 Designed for Culturae, this project provides high-quality, schema-validated questions across various themes.

 The Goal of Cultpedia is to offer a centralized question bank that can be easily integrated into different learning management systems (LMS) and quiz applications.